CodePushGo/website/src/content/blog/en/manage-dev-and-prod-build-with-github-actions.md

 slug: manage-dev-and-prod-build-with-github-actions
 title: Manage development and production build with GitHub actions
 description: >-
-  Use Capgo to release your devbuild to specific channel, and let your team try your Capacitor Ionic app, without waiting Apple and Google review
+  Use CodePushGo to release your devbuild to specific channel, and let your team try your Capacitor Ionic app, without waiting Apple and Google review
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'